 Routine is everything

-This is one of the most important features of using a calendar properly.
+This is one of the most important elements of using a calendar properly.
 We’ve all been there – adding task after task to a to-do list and watching the same items sat there like melons for weeks or even months on end without ever getting done.

 When something comes up that you might need to do, give yourself only two options: